I love kombucha. A lot.

 First of all, what in the world is a SCOBY anyway?
 It’s a Symbiotic Culture of Bacteria and Yeast used to make a fermented drink that contains a blend of probiotics as well as certain acids and enzymes that aid digestion, detoxify the body, and promote health.
 It’s also fizzy, tangy, and tastes really good!

 A SCOBY is like a pet jellyfish that lives in your tea.
-Kinda gross to *some* people (not going to mention any names here).
-It should be cared for, fed and kept comfortable.
+It needs to be lovingly cared for, fed and kept comfortable.
 As you can see from my photo, sometimes you might consider hiring a babysitter when you go out.
-My Mom asked me just the other day if I ever worry about what my SCOBY was doing at night while I’m sleeping.
+My Mom asked me just the other day if I ever worry about what my SCOBY is doing at night while I’m sleeping.
 Well actually…

 It’s a lot harder to ruin you SCOBY than you think.
 I’m actually known for my brown thumb in gardening.
 I can, however, grow scobies like nobody’s business!
 I’m basically a scoby breeder.
 In fact, not a just few people refer to me as the SCOBY whisperer.